DaveKaretnyk/cython_testing/problem_constructs/README.rst

 Constructs that cause problems for the Cython transpile process are in this directory.

-Code should run OK from PYCharm, VS code, etc but are mainly meant for running from the command line.
+Code should run OK from PyCharm, VS code, etc but are mainly meant for running from the command line.

 cy_version